-GridDB is a distributed Key-Value Store (KVS) database built by Toshiba.
+GridDB is a distributed key-value DBMS built by Toshiba.
 It has Key-Container data model and time-series functions which are designed specifically to target large data generated by IoT devices.
 It can be accessed by C and Java APIs, or TQL, a custom SQL-like query language.

 Toshiba started development of GridDB in 2011.
 Its first commercial release was in 2013.
 The community edition (CE) was open-sourced in 2016.
 Compared with CE, the standard version has better software support and more administrative tools.